 As I mentioned, you can substitute soft foam or even cut some pieces of batting from an old duvet to wrap the legs.
 If you’re using softer material, I usually staple it on and also cover it in a nylon stocking to keep it all in place.
 In this instance I could have added some more packing tape; I didn’t really need the stocking but I wanted to demonstrate it as an option to keep things from shifting.

 Now you’re ready to put it all together, but before you do, unlace the top of the shoes to expose the interior and insert two plastic bags; the kind used to hold your veggies at the grocery store.
 Sometimes I don’t add the plastic if the shoe or boot is made of heavy duty leather, but since I’m working with a relatively porous fabric the plastic will prevent the water in the cement mix from soaking through.

-The cement stabilizes and weighs down the planter to keep it from tipping over.
+The cement stabilizes and weighs down the blue jean planter to keep it from tipping over.
 Pour some water into a recycled plastic container, add the cement and mix thoroughly with an old paint stick.

 To prop up the legs in the shoes before I poured, I temporarily added in a scrap piece of wood and a small screwdriver at the heel; just be sure to remove your items before you pour the cement!
 Pour cement into each shoe.

 Tamp the mixture down with the paint stick to make sure it’s evenly distributed all around the posts.

 Once the shoes are full and before the cement is dry, lift up the tongues, lace the shoes up and tie them up so the cement can finish setting.
 You can also cut back the plastic bags that extends above the top of the shoes.

 Once the cement is fully set, remove the oval piece of wood temporarily.